-- 107. Planning for the three years of the medium term should pay particular attention to bringing enrolments in nationally approved [FET] TVET programmes (as described in paragraph 37) in line with [provincial and] national strategies and targets in this regard.
+- 105. Planning for the three years of the medium term should pay particular attention to bringing enrolments in nationally approved TVET programmes (as described in paragraph 36) in line with national strategies and targets in this regard.
 Moreover, the planning process should deal with the labour market segment focus, and the representativity of students.
-Future targets for the representativity of the student population must be set, in particular where it is clear that student groups are under-represented. - 108.
-The enrolment targets per programme must be consulted, but ultimately the [PED] DHET approves of the programmes and enrolments that are subject to formula funding.
+Future targets for the representativity of the student population must be set, in particular where it is clear that student groups are under-represented. - 106.
+The enrolment targets per programme must be consulted, but ultimately DHET approves the programmes and enrolments that are subject to formula funding.
 The process may involve reprioritising the emphasis placed on private services.
-For example, the need to increase the utilisation of college infrastructure for the offering of nationally approved [FET] TVET programmes may require a college to reduce private training.
+For example, the need to increase the utilisation of college infrastructure for the offering of nationally approved TVET programmes may require a college to reduce private training.
 Planning in this regard should occur with care, taking cognisance of contracts between the college and private clients.